AnoopAlias/AUTOM8N/docs/XtendWeb_Administration.rst

 Migrating Xtendweb settings
 --------------------------------
-In case you are migrating the entire cPanel accounts to a new server .
+In case you are migrating the entire cPanel accounts to a new server.

 1. Do the cPanel migration
 2. Install Xtendweb on the new server